Programme of Events 2025

 OUR PUBLICATION ABOUT LAURA KNIGHT IN THE MALVERNS.

 Heather Whatley’s book ‘Laura Knight in the Malverns’ is now well established on the bookshelves.
-Heather was the founder and is now the Vice Chair of the Dame Laura Knight Society.
+Heather is the founder of the Dame Laura Knight Society in 2008.

 Most biographies of Laura mention her stay in Malvern but none give detail of the three decades from 1931 until 1961 that she lived here.
 Drawing on recorded memories of local people the author hopes to bring to life the woman as well as the artist, a dynamic personality who engaged socially with all the locals she met, many of whom she painted.